azsk/DevOpsKit-docs/05-Alerting-and-Monitoring/Readme.md

 If you need help for any of the above, see the respective section in the [Appendix](Readme.md#appendix) at the bottom.

-** The OMS product team has recently made several improvements to the underlying store and have also adopted a new query language.
-This write-up assumes that you are using the new/updated OMS workspace and the new query language.
-If you have not migrated yet, we will also provide the corresponding old language queries.
-(All images will show queries using the new language though!)

 The AzSK OMS setup involves two sets of steps - one set to be run by the monitoring team that owns the OMS workspace and the other set to be run by the application team (for applications which are to be monitored via a common OMS dashboard).